uploadcare/pillow-simd/README.md

 # Pillow-SIMD

-Pillow-SIMD is "following" Pillow fork (which is PIL fork itself).
+Pillow-SIMD is "following" the Pillow fork (which is a PIL's fork itself).

-For more information about original Pillow, please [read the documentation][original-docs],
+For more information on the original Pillow, please refer to:
+[read the documentation][original-docs],
 [check the changelog][original-changelog] and
 [find out how to contribute][original-contribute].